 MARY C. GENTILE, Ph.D. consults on management education and values-driven leadership.
 In her ten-year tenure at Harvard Business School, she developed and taught the school’s first course on managing diversity, and helped design and taught its first required module on ethical decision-making.
-Currently she is director of the Giving Voice to Values curriculum and senior research scholar at Babson College.
-(More on her academic background here.)
+Currently she is director of the Giving Voice to Values curriculum and Professor of Practice at University of Virginia-Darden School of Business.
 Her articles have appeared in Harvard Business Review, strategy+business, BizEd, CFO Magazine, and Risk Management, and she has written several books on ethics and diversity.
-She lives in Arlington, Massachusetts.]
+She lives in Hamilton, Massachusetts.]

 Q&A with Mary C. Gentile